syntaqx/cookie/README.md

 }
 ```

-Or retrieve them using the `Get` method:
+Or retrieve unsigned cookies using the `Get` method:

 ```go
 debug, err := cookie.Get(r, "debug")